david-cortes/contextualbandits/README.md

 Many of this package's methods assume that the binary classification algorithms used have probabilistic outputs (e.g. `DoublyRobustEstimator`), ideally with a `predict_proba` method, or with a `decision_function` method to which it will apply a sigmoid transformation (otherwise will assume the outputs from `predict` are bounded between zero and one).
 Under some of the online algorithms (e.g. `SoftmaxExplorer`, `AdaptiveGreedy`) or if using smoothing, this will not work very well with SVM and some forms of gradient boosting, in which case you'll need to programmatically define a new class that performs a recalibration within its `fit` method, and outputs the calibrated numbers through its `predict_proba` (see reference [12]).

-Be aware that this is a research-oriented package, and has not been optimized for speed.
+Be aware that this is a research-oriented package, and is meant to provide flexibility at the expense of speed.

 ## References